zesterer/atto/README.md

 Atto's design is painfully simple.
 There are two kinds of structure:

-Functions: `fn <name> [args] is`
+Functions: `fn <name> [args] is <expr>`

-Expressions: `<value> [values]`
+Expressions: `<literal> [expr]`

 That's it.
 Expressions, function calls, literals and operations are all considered to be the same thing.
-Function signatures must appear before they are first used, otherwise Atto literally can't know how many argument each function call has.
+Function signatures must appear before they are first used, otherwise Atto literally can't know how many arguments each function call has.
-Despite this fact, Atto is, somehow, Turing-complete and it's actually possible - if a little annoying - to write perfectly function (har har!) programs in it.
+Despite this fact, Atto is, somehow, fully Turing-complete and it's actually possible - if a little annoying - to write perfectly functional (har har!) programs in it.

 I leave you with a quick factorial calculation example demonstrating the compact expressiveness of Atto at work.